Text by CLOT Magazine

 33 years ago, the first digital virus was created.
 Ever since millions of viruses have been designed, billions of devices fallen prey to them, and billions of pounds wasted in damages.
 What was meant to be a harmless prank soon turned into a geopolitical weapon able to steal private information, disrupt economies, and threaten governments?
 And yet, in a bizarre way, there is a beauty and sophistication in the elegant design and catastrophic consequences of viruses.
-Malware: Symptoms of Viral Infection, which opens on July 4th until November 9th in Het Nieuwe Instituut, Rotterdam, explores this duality.
+Malware: Symptoms of Viral Infection, which opens from July 4 to November 9, 2019, in Het Nieuwe Instituut, Rotterdam, explores this duality.

 The exhibition, curated by Bas van de Poel and Marina Otero Verzier, delves into the history of viruses from their innocent conception to their transformation into the tools of global cybercrime, highlighting the infamous cases.
 It begins with the comparatively inoffensive DOS viruses used by software engineers to investigate the capabilities of operating systems.
 Using simulation software, historical data, and artistic representation, the exhibition explores the concepts of digital safety, surveillance, and cyberwarfare in the age of technological boom.